-The following information is relevant to AA Personal Loans, AA Credit Cards, AA Mortgages, or AA Savings products, provided by Bank of Ireland UK and AA Credit Cards provided by Jaja Finance Ltd. Any references to 'we', 'us' or 'our' refer to Bank of Ireland UK, except in the case of information relating to AA Credit Cards where 'we', 'us' or 'our' refers to Jaja Finance Ltd.
+The following information is relevant to AA Personal Loans, AA Mortgages, or AA Savings products, provided by Bank of Ireland UK and AA Credit Cards provided by Jaja Finance Ltd. Any references to 'we', 'us' or 'our' refer to Bank of Ireland UK, except in the case of information relating to AA Credit Cards where 'we', 'us' or 'our' refers to Jaja Finance Ltd.

 How we can help you

 Coping with bereavement is one of the most difficult times you'll face.
 When a family member, friend or someone close to you dies, it's naturally very upsetting.
 We'll do our best to help you through this process.

 For AA Personal Loans, AA Mortgages, or AA Savings products only

 To help us identify all accounts or products held by the deceased, please complete this online form as accurately as possible:

 As the accounts are provided by Bank of Ireland UK you'll be redirected to their website.
 Your personal details will be used only to identify you as the executor, administrator or next of kin of the deceased customer.
 The Bank of Ireland UK privacy notice tells you more about how they use your personal details.